TN 16 (06-24)

 B. Adjudicator actions for steps 1 – 3 of sequential evaluation

-Develop the medical and vocational evidence and evaluate the claim from steps 1 through 3 of sequential evaluation using current guidelines.
+Develop the medical and vocational evidence and evaluate the claim from steps 1 through 3 of the sequential evaluation process using current guidelines.

 C. Adjudicator actions for step 4 of sequential evaluation